Vorticode/solarite/docs/index.md

 import h from './dist/Solarite.min.js';

 // h`string`
-// Convert the html to a Template that can later be used to create nodes. let template = h`Hello ${"World"}!`;
+// Convert the html to a Solarite Template that can later be used to create nodes. let template = h`Hello ${"World"}!`;

 // h(HTMLElement, Template)
-// Render the template created by #1 to the <body> tag. h(document.body, template);
+// Render the template created by #1 as a child of the <body> tag. h(document.body, template);

 // h(Template):Node|HTMLElement